dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

       commonality in the data of the two messages.

-    In the context of generating a C-DNS file it is assumed that only those DNS messages which can be parsed to produce a well-formed DNS message are stored in the C-DNS format and that all other messages will be (optionally) recorded as malformed messages.
+    In the context of generating a C-DNS file it is assumed that only those DNS payloads which can be parsed to produce a well-formed DNS message are stored in the C-DNS format and that all other messages will be (optionally) recorded as malformed messages.